rubyonjets/jets/docs/_docs/routing/custom-domain.md

 Jets does what is necessary to deploy route changes.
 Sometimes this requires replacing the Rest API entirely.
 Jets detects this and will create a brand new Rest API when needed.
 This is one of the reasons why a Custom Domain is recommended to be set up, so the endpoint url remains the same.
 Generally, the route change detection works well.
 If you need to force the creation of a brand new Rest API, you can use `JETS_REPLACE_API=1 jets deploy`.

+Additionally, for even more DNS control, you may want to consider using a CloudFront CDN in front of the Custom Domain.

 {% include prev_next.md %}